asr/fotc/src/fot/FOTC/Program/ABP/README.txt

 Dybjer, Peter and Sander, Herbert P. (1989).
 A Functional Programming Approach to the Specification and Veriﬁcation of Concurrent Systems.
-In: Formal Aspects of Computing 1, pp. 303–319.
+Formal Aspects of Computing 1, pp. 303–319.